sagartulips/simple-scheduled-maintenance/README.md

 ## Technical Details

+### Performance & Resource Usage

+**When Maintenance Mode is DISABLED:**
+- Only 1 database query (`get_option('ssm_enabled')`)
+- Immediate exit - zero date parsing, zero timezone calculations, zero email processing
+- No background checks or cron jobs
+- Hooks registered but exit immediately on first check

+**When Maintenance Window has ENDED:**
+- Only 1 transient check (`get_transient('ssm_window_ended')`)
+- Immediate exit - zero date parsing, zero timezone calculations
+- Cached result prevents redundant checks for 24 hours
+- No background processing

+**When Maintenance Mode is ACTIVE:**
+- Full functionality with date/time checks
+- Email notifications sent (if enabled)
+- Maintenance page displayed to visitors

+**Important:** The plugin uses WordPress hooks (`template_redirect` and `init`) which only run when a page is requested.
+There are NO background processes, cron jobs, or continuous checks.
+All checks happen on-demand when a visitor requests a page.

 ### Template System
 The plugin uses a separate `template.php` file for the maintenance page HTML.
 This provides:
 - Clean separation of concerns